pattichis/AIM/README.md

 For updates, email Prof. Marios S. Pattichis at [pattichi@unm.edu](mailto:pattichi@unm.edu).

-## Required dataset examples
-Provide comparative examples:
-- First column should be the ground truth.
-- Each column should contain results from a different model.
-- Add discussion for the performance.

 # Open Models for Digital Image Analysis

 ## Open models for digital pathology image analysis